SunnyDeng/azure-content-dede/includes/mobile-services-ios-enable-mobile-service-access.md

     Dieser Code sendet eine Einfügeanforderung an den mobilen Dienst.

-12. Suchen Sie in der **completeItem**-Methode die folgende Codezeile mit vorangestellten Kommentarzeichen:
+12. Ermitteln Sie die Methode **CompleteItem**, und ermitteln Sie die folgende kommentierte Codezeile:

         // Update the item in the TodoItem table and remove from the items array on completion